FuelLabs/fuels-ts/apps/docs/src/guide/wallets/signing.md

 ## Signing Messages

-Signing messages with a wallet is a fundamental security practice in blockchain environment.
+Signing messages with a wallet is a fundamental security practice in a blockchain environment.
 It verifies ownership and ensures the integrity of data.
 Here's how to use the `wallet.signMessage` method to sign messages:

 <<< @/../../docs-snippets/src/guide/wallets/signing.test.ts#signing-1{ts:line-numbers}